cheekyed/CourseAssessments/README.md

 Create a python virtual environment for project in the project folder - https://docs.python.org/3/library/venv.html

-Need to activate the virtual environment using command 'source activate' in path '/virtualenvironment/Scripts'
+Need to activate the virtual environment using command 'source activate' in path '/virtualenvironment/Scripts' in project folder

 install python libraries using requirements.txt using this command 'python -m pip install -r requirements.txt'